Removing a Case to Federal Court: Navigating Substantive and Procedural Requirements, Pleadings, Motion Practice, and More

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will discuss what litigators need to know about removal of a case to federal court or remand of a case to state court.
+This CLE course will discuss what litigators need to know about removal of a case to federal court or remand of a case to state court.
 The program will discuss advantages of removal, procedural requirements, effect on other pleadings, litigation strategy, motion practice, and remand back to state court.

 - Advantages and disadvantages of removing a case to federal court